anders-kolstad/sdmShiny/README.md

 }
 ```

-We don't have any independent test data so I'll use bootstrapping to partition test data, and I'll do that 5 times.
-I shouldn't do much less becaus ethere are very few data points for some of the species, like P scandinavica.
-Esp. since records from inside the same 1km cells will be counted as duplicates and removed.
-I will use 3 methods as well, resulting in 3\*5 = 15 models per species.
-It takes about 1-2 min to run this.
+### 5*3 models We don't have any independent test data so I'll use bootstrapping to partition test data, and I'll do that 5 times.
+I shouldn't do much less because there are very few data points for some of the species, like P scandinavica.
+I think records from inside the same 1km cells will be counted as duplicates and removed.
+I will use 3 methods as well, resulting in 3*5 = 15 models per species.
+It takes about 1 min to run this.

 ``` r
 for(i in 1:length(mySpecies3)){